 1. Core Chemistry

 Uses solid lithium metal as the anode instead of graphite.
-Lithium ions plate onto the anode as metallic lithium during charging and dissolve during discharge.
+Lithium ions plate onto the anode as metallic lithium during charging and dissolve during discharge.2.
+Energy Density

 Higher theoretical energy density (up to 500 Wh/kg or more) because lithium metal stores 10× more lithium per volume than graphite.